The Science of Goal Setting: How to Achieve Any Goal Using Psychology

 π Outcome Goals

-What you ultimately want to achieve.
-These are your big, long-term objectives.
+What I ultimately want to achieve.
+These are my big, long-term objectives.

 Examples: Lose 30 pounds, save $10,000, learn Spanish